0xAX/linux-insides/interrupts/interrupts-10.md

 }
 ```

 We arelady saw the `irqaction` and the `irq_desc` structures in this chapter.
-The first structure represents per interrupt action descriptor and contains pointers to the interrupt handler, name of the device, interrupt number and etc. The second structure represents a descriptor of an interrupt and contains pointer to the `irqaction`, interrupt flags and etc. Note that the `request_threaded_irq` function called by the `request_irq` with the additioanal parameter: `irq_handler_t thread_fn`.
+The first structure represents per interrupt action descriptor and contains pointers to the interrupt handler, name of the device, interrupt number, etc. The second structure represents a descriptor of an interrupt and contains pointer to the `irqaction`, interrupt flags, etc. Note that the `request_threaded_irq` function called by the `request_irq` with the additioanal parameter: `irq_handler_t thread_fn`.
 If this parameter is not `NULL`, the `irq` thread will be created and the given `irq` handler will be executed in this thread.
 In the next step we need to make following checks:

 ```C
 if (((irqflags & IRQF_SHARED) && !dev_id) ||